incodehq/incode-platform/README.md

     6
 </td>
 <td>
-    create a subscriber to the event.
+    Create a subscriber to the event.  <p/>
     We suggest using a nested static class of the subtype:
 </td>
 <td>
     <ul>